 Our Master of Aeronautics and Astronautics Aerospace Engineering Program (MSAA)

-Purdue's School of Aeronautics and Astronautics is one of the top aerospace engineering programs in the nation and is currently tied for 5th in the US News and World Report rankings of aerospace graduate programs.
-The online master's program focuses on aerospace engineering is specifically designed for working engineers and offers flexible plans of study with a format that allows you to study from where you are.
+Purdue's School of Aeronautics and Astronautics is one of the top aerospace engineering programs in the nation and is currently tied for 6th in the U.S. News & World Report rankings of aerospace graduate programs, and Purdue's online graduate engineering program is consistently ranked among the top three in Best Online Master's in Engineering Programs by U.S. News & World Report (2022).
+The online master's program focus on aerospace engineering is specifically designed for working engineers and offers flexible plans of study with a format that allows you to study from where you are.

 Courses offered in the following topic areas: